 Admission to the School of Architecture is granted through Princeton University's Graduate School.
 A bachelor's degree from a college or university of recognized standing is normally required.
 Admission information can be found online at http://gradschool.princeton.edu/admission/.
 The deadline for applications for the Ph.D. program is January 3rd.

 Applicants to the Ph.D. program should be aware that a professional degree in architecture is highly desirable, but applications are also accepted from those with academic degrees in appropriate disciplines in the humanities, applied sciences, and social sciences.
 If a candidate does not have prior professional training, they may be required to take a special program of study in the processes and working methods of the profession.

 Although a personal interview is not required, candidates for the Ph.D. program are encouraged to learn more about the School by visiting and talking to students and faculty members.
 The best opportunity is the Fall Open House, which is held each November.
-Details and an online RSVP can be found here.
+This year, 2023, it will be November 6.
+We will post details and an online RSVP in October.
 Students who are unable to attend the Open House may contact the School to determine if an individual visit can be arranged.
 Please allow at least two weeks when scheduling individual visits.

 Princeton University's Graduate School Announcement is the official and complete source of information about Princeton's graduate programs and their requirements.
 The electronic application is available September through December for admission the following fall.
 The electronic application and specific information regarding application requirements are available at: http://gradschool.princton.edu/admission.